-The Elisa Environmental Policy describes the compliance with legislation and regulations in our operations and how we commit to reduce environmental impact in our business and other operations.
+The Elisa Energy Policy describes the compliance with legislation and regulations in our operations and how we commit to sustainably improve energy performance in our business and other operations.

 The Elisa Environmental Management System (EMS) describes our operational context, scope, objectives, and ways to manage resource efficiency and environmental sustainability.
 It mentions energy management on a general level but refers to related management system or policy for details.